-- 1. Protection Against Natural Phenomena.
-Acceptance for meeting the relevant aspects of GDC 2 is based in part on meeting the guidance of Position C.1 of Regulatory Guide 1.29 if any portion of the system is deemed to be safety related and the guidance of Position C.2 for nonsafety-related portions.
-Also, acceptance is based in part on (1) meeting the guidance of Regulatory Guide 1.117 with respect to identifying portions of the system that should be protected from tornadoes and (2) meeting the guidance of Regulatory Guide 1.102 with respect to identifying portions of the system that should be protected from flooding. - 2.
-Sharing of Structures, Systems, and Components.
-Information that addresses the requirements of GDC 5 regarding the capability of shared systems and components important to safety to perform required safety functions will be considered acceptable if the use of the CSF in multiple-unit plants during an accident in one unit does not significantly affect the capability to conduct a safe and orderly shutdown and cool-down in the unaffected unit(s). - 3.
+Protection Against Natural Phenomena.
+Acceptance for meeting the relevant aspects of GDC 2 is based in part on meeting the guidance of Position C.1 of Regulatory Guide (RG) 1.29 if any portion of the system is deemed to be safety related and the guidance of Position C.2 RG 1.29 for nonsafety-related portions.
+Also, acceptance is based in part on (1) meeting the guidance of RG 1.117 with respect to identifying portions of the system that should be protected from tornadoes and (2) meeting the guidance of RG 1.102 with respect to identifying portions of the system that should be protected from flooding.

+- Sharing of Structures, Systems, and Components.
+Information that addresses the requirements of GDC 5 regarding the capability of safety-related or risk-significant shared systems and components important to safety to perform required safety functions will be considered acceptable if the use of the CSF in multiple-unit plants during an accident in one unit does not significantly affect the capability to conduct a safe and orderly shutdown and cool-down in the unaffected unit(s). - 3.
 Condensate Storage Facility.
 Information that addresses the requirements of GDC 44 regarding consideration of the cooling water system will be considered acceptable if a system to transfer heat from SSCs important to safety to an ultimate heat sink is provided.
-In addition, the CSF can transfer the combined heat load of these SSCs under normal operating and accident conditions, assuming loss of offsite power and a single failure, and that system portions can be isolated so the safety function of the system is not compromised. - 4.
+In addition, the CSF can supply makeup water to these SSCs to transfer the combined heat load of these SSCs under normal operating and accident conditions, assuming loss of offsite power and a single failure, and that system portions can be isolated so the safety-related or risk-significant functions of these SSCs is not compromised. - 4.
 Condensate Storage Facility Inspection.
-Information that addresses the requirements of GDC 45 regarding the inspection of cooling water systems will be considered acceptable if the design of the CSF permits inservice inspection of safety-related components and equipment and operational functional testing of the system and its components. - 5.
+Information that addresses the requirements of GDC 45 regarding the inspection of cooling water systems will be considered acceptable if the design of the CSF permits inservice inspection of safety-related or risk-significant components and equipment and operational functional testing of the system and its components. - 5.
 Condensate Storage Facility Testing.
-Information that addresses the requirements of GDC 46 regarding the testing of cooling water systems will be considered acceptable if the CSF is designed for testing to detect degradation in performance or in the system pressure boundary so that the CSF will function reliably to provide decay heat removal and essential cooling for safety-related equipment. - 6.
+Information that addresses the requirements of GDC 46 regarding the testing of cooling water systems will be considered acceptable if the CSF is designed for testing to detect degradation in performance or in the system pressure boundary so that the CSF will function reliably to provide decay heat removal and essential cooling for safety-related or risk-significant equipment. - 6.
 Control of Radioactive Releases to the Environment.
-Acceptance for meeting the relevant aspects of GDC 60 is based on meeting the guidance of Regulatory Guide 1.143. - 7.
+Acceptance for meeting the relevant aspects of GDC 60 is based on meeting the guidance of RG 1.143. - 7.
+The requirements of 10 CFR 20.1406 are met when the design and procedures identify provisions to detect contamination that may enter as in-leakage from other systems, identifies potential collection points such as water treatment systems or system low points, and addresses the long term control of radioactive material in the system.
+DC/COL-ISG-06 and RG 4.21 relate to acceptable levels of detail and content required to demonstrate compliance with 10 CFR 20.1406. - 8.
 Loss of All Alternating Current Power.
-Acceptance for meeting the relevant aspects of 10 CFR 50.63 is based on meeting the guidance of Regulatory Guide 1.155.
+Acceptance for meeting the relevant aspects of 10 CFR 50.63 is based on meeting the guidance of RG 1.155.